 The real turning point in my life came about five years ago.
 Gema and I had split up.
 Emma the Australian Girl (see From a Land Down Under) had come and gone, a brilliant comet who lit up my dull life for a few brief days.
 The pub down the road started hosting bands, and then branched into ‘theme nights’.
 One of these strange evenings was a fetish night.
 Brilliant!
 Now I didn’t need to schlep into Cardiff or Bristol for an opportunity to strut my stuff.

 Gema, Helen R. and I were obvious names to turn up.
 The girls already had PVC nurses’ outfits, and liked going out in Cardiff in kinky gear.
 Now I needed to round up some people.
 I contacted Alyson and Josie, Ed and Karen J., Claire M., and a couple of other people who’d expressed an interest in kinky stuff.
 I put the word out on the grapevine to see who else would come.

 I went into Cardiff and bought a PVC nurse’s outfit of my own – except that mine was black, of course.
-I needed something to wear with my outfit, as it’s short on Helen and she’s only five foot and a fart, so I bought a PVC miniskirt as well.
+I needed something to wear with my outfit.
+Helen’s only just covers her arse and she’s five foot and a fart, so I bought a PVC miniskirt as well.
 I had a rubber hood, which I’d bought a few years before, and long PVC gloves.
 I’d been buying this stuff gradually, with no real idea of when or where I was going to wear any of it.
 Now I had a golden opportunity.